splanck/vlibc/README.md

 `ftw` and `nftw` recursively walk a directory tree, invoking a callback for each entry.
 Use `FTW_PHYS` with `nftw` to avoid following symbolic links.
+The `fts` interface provides an iterator-based walk returning each entry in turn.

 ## Display Width